32 Best Things to Do in Rome (for First-Time Visitors!)

 It was built between 1919 and 1927, featuring several different architectural styles, including Baroque, Greek, and Roman architecture.

 Piazza Mincio is at the top of the Coppedè’s District’s main attractions list.
-This small square has the Fountain of the Frogs at the center and is surrounded by unique buildings designed by Coppedè.
+This small square has the Fountain of the Frogs at the center, surrounded by unique buildings designed by Coppedè.

 Coppedè’s Archway, featuring an elaborate cobalt ceiling and an outside candelabra, is another imposing sight to behold.
 Other highlights of this district are Palazzo del Ragno, Villino delle Fate, and Via Olona.